 Charitable institution World Vision uses a lot of photos of potential beneficiaries on their website.
 They have images of children in poverty-stricken parts of the world needing financial donations.
 Instead of writing long paragraphs appealing to potential donors, they post large and sharp images on their website.
 As the saying goes, a picture paints a thousand words.

 Images are powerful tools to trigger certain emotions.
 In 1998, Dr. Peter J. Lang and his team published an important paper on the relationship of visual elements and emotions.
 They showed images to respondents to determine which can trigger activity in the visual cortices.
 They found more activation of the cortices when the respondents were shown emotional photos.
 Emotional processing starts with a vision, the researchers concluded.

 Triggering emotions is not the end.
 It’s just a means to a business’ ultimate goal: to bring in revenues and profits.
 Sports apparel Nike uses compelling photos of professional athletes and less known models working out, all sweaty and empowered.
 The images are stirring positive emotions and encouraging people to get active and “just do it.”
 If you’re going to work out those muscles, better sweat in a Nike apparel.

 What website marketing solutions suit small businesses?
-There’s a wide range of visual contents you include in your website including high-quality photos, videos and infographics.
+There’s a wide range of visual contents you include on your website including high-quality photos, videos, and infographics.
 When creating and publishing these content, take note of Google guidelines to ensure your web pages are of high quality and may rank well among search results.

 Google strongly advises the use of imagery sparingly and selectively.
 “Visuals should be used to provide context but avoided when the purpose is entertainment.
 Only include thumbnails in lists when they clearly help the user make content decisions,” it notes.
 Choose a content that will serve your purpose.
 If you want to inform people about your services, use photos that clearly convey the features of your offerings.
 Use unique and high-quality photos.
 Avoid stock photos if you can.